node-js-libs/node.io/docs/README.md

 See ./examples.
 Included examples are:

-- duplicates.js - remove all duplicates in a list, or only output duplicate lines
+- `duplicates.js` - remove all duplicates in a list, or only output duplicate lines
-- validate.js - filters a list with a variety of validation methods
+- `validate.js` - filters a list with a variety of validation methods
-- resolve.js - similiar to the example above, but can also output domains that do not resolve (as a quick availability check), or only domains that resolve
+- `resolve.js` - similiar to the example above, but can also output domains that do not resolve (as a quick availability check), or only domains that resolve
-- word_count.js - uses map reduce to count the occurrences of each word in a file
+- `word_count.js` - uses map reduce to count the occurrences of each word in a file
-- reddit.js - web scraping example - pulls the front page stories and scores from [reddit](http://reddit.com/]
+- `reddit.js` - web scraping example - pulls the front page stories and scores from [reddit](http://reddit.com/]
-- google_rank.js - returns a domain's rank for a given keyword
+- `google_rank.js` - returns a domain's rank for a given keyword
-- google_pagerank.js - find the pagerank of a URL
+- `google_pagerank.js` - find the pagerank of a URL
-- google_spell.js - outputs the result of google suggest
+- `google_spell.js` - outputs the result of google suggest

-See each file for full usage details.
+See each file for usage details.